 How common is AML?

-Acute myeloid leukaemia is rare.
-Around 3,200 people are diagnosed with acute myeloid leukaemia in the UK every year.
+AML is rare.
+Around 3,100 people are diagnosed with AML in the UK every year.

 Adults or children can get AML.
 It is most common in older people.
-More than 40 out of 100 (40%) of new cases are in people aged 75 and over.
+More than 40 out of 100 (more than 40%) of new cases are in people aged 75 and over.